How to Restrict Apps on iPhone Devices for Kids

 - Privacy: Restrict location services and apps that rely on user data and input.

-How to Set Restrictions with Bark
+How to Set Restrictions on iPhone Devices with Bark

 Bark is the perfect choice for blended tech families — that is, families in which a parent has an Android device and children have iPhones.
 Dedicated iOS families are also great candidates for Bark!
 We use kid-proof technology that allows parents to manage screen time and filter websites easily with little fuss.
 Setting healthy boundaries around tech use is crucial as kids grow up, and Bark provides unparalleled customization not only for each family but for each individual child.